 Authentication and Authorization

-OAuth 2.0 is an open authorization protocol that enables applications to obtain access to user accounts on an HTTP service.
-It works by delegating user authentication to the service that hosts the user account and authorizing third-party applications to access the user account.
-Your server-side app will use OAuth libraries or endpoints to implement the OAuth 2.0 authorization that allows your apps to access CORE APIs.
-OAuth 2.0 lets application access specific user data without requiring access to a user's private credentials.
-It means that an application can use OAuth 2.0 to obtain permission from a CORE company admin to read and write data to their CORE company.
+OAuth 2.0 is an open authorization protocol that enables applications to obtain secure, delegated access to user accounts on an HTTP service.
+It works by authorizing third-party applications to access specific user data without requiring access to a user's private credentials.
+Your application uses OAuth libraries or endpoints to implement the OAuth 2.0 authorization that allows it to access the data through CORE APIs.
+This means it can use OAuth 2.0 to obtain permission from a CORE user to access and modify data in the CORE company database.
+The OAuth 2.0 Authorization Code flow allows your app to access CORE APIs on behalf of a user, after the user grants consent.
+For more information on OAuth 2.0, see RFC 6749.

 OpenID Connect